 The approved minutes from the 2015 AGM, held at the Natural History Museum, London, are here.

 The approved minutes from the 2014 AGM, held at the University of Leicester, are here.

 Our Annual Reports and Accounts, and our Annual Review, are available here.
 They are referred to in the AGM agenda and were approved and authorised for issue to members by the Board of Trustees.

-BSBI members will be asked to adopt these documents as a formal record of our botanical and financial activities in the year ending 31st March 2017.
+BSBI members have voted at each AGM to adopt these documents as a formal record of the society's botanical and financial activities in the previous financial year.

 BSBI members voting on a resolution during AGM 2016 at CEH Wallingford.
 Image: L. Marsh

 During the 2017 AGM, held on 25th November at the Natural History Museum, London, BSBI members were asked to vote on the nominations of two new Council members: Mark Duffell and Anne Haden; two Honorary Members: Bob Ellis and Trevor James; and five new trustees: John Faulkner, Alastair Fitter, Sandra Knapp, Christopher Miles and Anthony David Thomas.

 You can find short profiles of all of these new Council members, Honorary Members and trustees in the AGM agenda 2017 here and the links below should give you an idea about the other people mentioned:

 Ian Denholm was BSBI President 2013-5, is Chair of BSBI's Meetings & Communications Committee, Editor-in-Chief of New Journal of Botany since 2016, joint County Recorder for Hertfordshire and a BSBI plant referee.
 He has served on BSBI's Board of Trustees since 2013.